-On the 1850 census, Joseph, Cassandria and their 5 children are living in Seneca, Guernsey County, Ohio.
+On the 1850 census, Joseph, Cassandria and their 5 children lived in Seneca, Guernsey County, Ohio.
 Enumerated with the household is an older woman named Basheba Lawhead.
-She is aged 60 and was also born in Pennsylvania.
-Because of her age, I have always gone under the assumption that Basheba is possibly Joseph’s mother.
+She was aged 60 years and was also born in Pennsylvania.
+Because of her age, I have always gone under the assumption that Basheba was possibly Joseph’s mother.
 I have yet to find any evidence of this, either way.

 Joseph and his family moved further west and settled in Greene County, Indiana for a time.
-Along the way, another family of Lawheads always seems to be around.
+Along the way, another family of Lawheads always seemed to be around.
 This family had a son Elijah G. Laughead who was about the same age as my James Henry Lawhead.
-In 1860, both young men are working as farm hands for the family of William McNabb.
-Elijah eventually marries Mr. McNabb’s neice, Mariah.
-And many years later, one of Elijah’s daughters marries James Henry’s oldest son.
+In 1860, both young men worked as farm hands for the family of William McNabb.
+Elijah eventually married Mr. McNabb’s neice, Mariah.
+And many years later, one of Elijah’s daughters married James Henry’s oldest son.
 I have always felt that there is a familial relationship between Elijah and James beyond being in-laws, perhaps they were first cousins.
-And just to let you know, Elijah’s name is spelled Laughead on his gravestone.
+And just to let you know, Elijah’s name was spelled Laughead on his gravestone.